greenie-msft/docs/daprdocs/content/en/_index.md

 {{% alert title="What is Dapr?" color="primary" %}}
-Dapr helps developers build event-driven, resilient distributed applications.
-Whether on-premises, in the cloud, or on an edge device, Dapr helps you tackle the challenges that come with building microservices and keeps your code platform agnostic.
+Dapr is a portable, event-driven runtime that makes it easy for any developer to build resilient, stateless and stateful applications that run on the cloud and edge and embraces the diversity of languages and developer frameworks.
+Leveraging the benefits of a sidecar architecture, Dapr helps you tackle the challenges that come with building microservices and keeps your code platform agnostic.
+{{< button text="Get started" page="getting-started" >}}
 {{% /alert %}}

-### Learn more about Dapr
+### Start developing with Dapr

 <div class="card-deck">
   <div class="card">